Brooks Kriske: Baltimore Orioles

 Kriske was claimed off waivers by the Baltimore Orioles two days later on September 16 and sent to the Norfolk Tides.
 After pitching a scoreless inning in his only Tides appearance, he was promoted to the Orioles on September 19.
 He made his Orioles debut in a 4–3 loss to the Philadelphia Phillies at Citizens Bank Park on September 22.
 The only batter he faced was Andrew McCutchen whose foul out to the catcher stranded two base runners to end the seventh inning.
-After appearing in four games with a 12.27 ERA in 3 2/3 innings, Kriske was granted his release to pursue an international opportunity on November 30.
+After appearing in four games with a 12.27 ERA in 3 2/3 innings, Kriske requested, and was granted his release to pursue an international opportunity on November 30.

 Yokohama DeNA BayStars

 On December 8, 2021, Kriske signed with the Yokohama DeNA BayStars of Nippon Professional Baseball.
+Kriske made 18 appearances for the BayStars in 2022, compiling a 1-1 record and 2.57 ERA with 26 strikeouts and one save over 21 innings of work.

 Kansas City Royals

-On December 15, 2022, Kriske signed a minor league deal with the Kansas City Royals.